Shafik23/home-sweet-loan/README.md

   - `e2e_test.go`
   - These theoretically test the entire app, end to end (i.e. User Interface -> Database, and back).
   - In the real world we would use a robust framework for doing this like Selenium or my favorite, PlayWright.

+## User Stories

+### Feature: Mortgage Calculation
+User Story:

+As a user, I want to calculate the monthly payment of a mortgage so that I can understand if I can afford the mortgage.

+Acceptance Criteria:

+- The calculator should allow the user to input the loan amount, interest rate, and loan term in years.
+- The calculator must validate the input to ensure it makes sense mathematically.
+- The calculator should display a clear error message if the input is invalid.
+- The monthly payment should be calculated and displayed to the user upon submission of valid data.

+### Feature: Amortization Schedule
+User Story:

+As a user, I want to see an amortization schedule so that I can know how much principal and interest I will pay each month.

+Acceptance Criteria:

+- The schedule should be displayed after the monthly payment is calculated.
+- The schedule must list all payments for the entire term of the loan.
+Each entry in the amortization schedule should show the payment number, interest amount, principal amount, and remaining balance.
+- The final payment should reduce the balance to zero.

+### Feature: Historical View of Calculations
+User Story:

+As a user, I want to see a history of my past calculations so that I can track changes and compare different mortgage options.

+Acceptance Criteria:

+- The user should be able to access a history view from the main interface.
+- The user should be able to select a past calculation to view its details.